-As a fugitive dust suppression measure, BC Hydro applied calcium chloride at least 3 times in 2023.
-An example of the roads where calcium chloride was applied is provided in Appendix B.
+As a fugitive dust suppression measure, BC Hydro applied calcium chloride in 2024.
+An example of the roads where calcium chloride was applied is provided in Appendix B. Dust suppression was also used at Portage Mountain Quarry during reclamation and at Hudson's Hope berm during 2024.